 Your doctor will discuss treatment with you based on your child's age and symptoms.
 Many children just need rest and home care.

-Doctors often take a wait-and-see approach to treating ear infections, especially in children older than 2 years who aren't very sick.
+Doctors often take a wait-and-see approach to treating ear infections, especially in children 6 months and older who aren't very sick.
 A doctor may wait for 2 or 3 days to see if the ear infection improves on its own.
 If the child doesn't get better with home care, including pain medicine, the doctor may prescribe antibiotics then.

 Antibiotics often are not needed to treat an ear infection.